KrijnvanderBurg/krijnvanrooijen.nl/_posts/2025-04-20-local-spark-cluster-devcontainer.md

 image: /assets/graphics/2025-04-20-local-spark-cluster-devcontainer/thumbnail.jpg
 pin: false
 ---
 Data engineering workflows with Apache Spark often involve complex setup procedures, environment configuration, and dependency management.
 Traditional approaches to creating local Spark development environments frequently lead to "works on my machine" problems, inconsistent behavior across team members' setups, and significant time spent on configuration rather than actual development.

-This article presents a DevContainer solution that creates a complete, production-like Spark cluster locally using Docker Compose.
-The setup includes a Spark master, multiple worker nodes, history server, and development environment with PySpark and Jupyter notebooks integration - all configured automatically and ready to use.
+This article presents a solution that creates a complete, production-like Spark cluster locally using a DevContainer with Docker Compose.
+The setup includes a Spark master, multiple worker nodes, history server, jupyter server, all in a development environment with PySpark and Jupyter notebooks integration - configured automatically and ready to use.

 ## Why a Local Spark DevContainer?
 Setting up a local Spark development environment traditionally involves:

 1. Installing compatible versions of Java, Spark, and Python